teuben/teunix/docs/astronomy-on-ubuntu.md

 file **/etc/issue**  or one of  **/etc/debian_version** or **/etc/redhat-release**.
 If that does not tell you enough, try the command **lsb_release  -a**. ]

+[ Many of your desktop settings can be in a series of environment variables starting with XDG_, e.g. $XDG_CURRENT_DESKTOP

 Many of the apps are large files and can take a while to download.
 You should be on a good internet connection and allow at least a couple hours to complete the entire setup.
 Most of the installation covered here is terminal based, that should be no surprise, though GUI alternatives exist.

+## Window managers

+Although I don't want to cover the choice of window managers (there are several options), your daily life will probably depend more on this choice than on the choice of the Linux distribution.
+Equally so, I spend a considerable time of my online life in an editor, which is not something I will discuss here either.

+distro:     redhat/fedora,   debian/ubuntu/
+window manager:     kde, gnome, xfce, ...
+editor:             emacs, vim, kate, sublime

+Since the apps are "all the same", the choice of distribution or window manager is hardly relevant.
+LibreOffice and Gimp work all the same.

 ## Bootstrap your packages

-Although we will discuss quite a few packages, there are some very basic ones that most of us will need right away, so consider this the boostrapping procedure, as Ubuntu doesn't come with these anymore.
-Here is the command:
+Although we will discuss a few packages, there are some very basic ones that most of us will need right away.
+Here is my favorite command to boostrap:

       sudo apt install  git emacs tcsh wget curl unzip openssh-server -y